Hamza-Eren/Hamza-Eren/README.md

 # 💫 About Me:
- I study at Balıkesir University as a 3rd-year Computer Engineering student in Turkey.<br> 👨‍💻 I'm currently working on improving my skills.<br> 🎓 I'm currently learning Arduino and SQL.<br> 📱 How to reach me : herensarpdag@gmail.com<br> 😃Pronouns : he/him<br> ⚡ Fun fact: My favorite hobby is listening to music and, of course, coding.<br>
+🎓 I study at Balıkesir University as a 3rd-year Computer Engineering student in Turkey.<br> 💯 I'm currently working on improving my skills.<br> 👨‍💻 I'm currently learning Arduino and SQL.<br> 📱 How to reach me : herensarpdag@gmail.com<br> &nbsp;♂ &nbsp;Pronouns : he/him<br> ⚡ Fun fact: My favorite hobby is listening to music and, of course, coding.<br>

 ## 🌐 Socials: